top of page

 State

-Goal 1: To convey the gap in access to period products for women and girls in low income families.
+Goal 1: To convey the gap in access to period products for students.

-Goal 2: To advocate for the continued allocation of funds to the Georgia Department of Education to provide period products in schools.
+Goal 2: To advocate for the allocation of funds to Departments of Education for schools and students.

 Goal 3: To ask for a budget line item providing period products to